Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 If you've struggled with something in the past, it is a common human tendency to automatically

-assume that is who you are now.
+assume that you are the same person who still has that same struggle today.
 And if you carry around an assumption about who you are, then you automatically align your actions to that version of yourself that you believe yourself to be.

 90% of the thoughts you think today are the same thoughts you thought yesterday and the day before and the day before.

-you aspire to be more mindful at work, but find yourself still participating in judgement of clients and venting in the treatment room when faced with difficult situations
+you aspire to be more mindful at work, but find yourself still judging clients and venting in the treatment room when faced with difficult situations or people.

-you decide to stop drinking alcohol, but you still desire it, fall off the wagon, or think you are a 'drinker who is not drinking'
+you decide to stop drinking alcohol, but you still desire it, and eventually fall off the wagon.

-you make a resolution to read more to better your mind, or go to the gym to improve your fitness, but can't ever seem to find the time
+you resolve to read more or go to the gym to improve your fitness, but can't ever seem to find the time.

-The dissonance occurs because your desire for newness is clashing with the old, conditioned version of yourself that is actually running your show (aka your life narrative).
+The dissonance occurs because your desire for newness is clashing with the old, conditioned version of yourself that is running your show.
 Your blueprint of who you think you are doesn't match with who you want to be, and that creates inner conflict.

 To Change on the Outside You Must Change Who You Are on the Inside

-In order to experience lasting change, you have to rewrite the blueprint, aka the narrative of your life and who you believe you are.
+To experience lasting change, you have to rewrite the blueprint, aka the narrative of your life.
 It's all about mindset, baby.

 So, next time you find yourself in a situation where you are tempted to fall back into old habits or patterns that you no longer want, or you want to give in and throw in the towel, try saying to yourself, "But that's not who I am anymore."